ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ### 2. Add a new user and add to the sudo group

-It is best to create a specific Ark-related user, which can later own the required databases as well.
+It is best to create a specific ARK-related user, which can later own the required databases as well.

 ```bash
 sudo adduser username